propertyshelf/ps.plone.mls/docs/source/development.rst

 Zoom level for maps
     This is the default level of detail for the maps within the community page of a development.
     You can choose a value between *0* and *21*, where *0* shows the entire world and *21* is at street level.
-    Please note that not all zoom level are available for all areas.
+    Please note that not all zoom levels are available for all areas.

 Show Contact Information
     Enable this setting to show the contact information for this development.